Skip to Main Content

 • International Adoption is the adoption of a child or youth outside of Canadian boarders.
 Applicants must work with an international adoption agency, as they will facilitate this avenue of adoption.

 Relative Adoption is a unique type of adoption where a close family member adopts a relative such as a niece or a grand child.
 This process is distinct from other types of adoption.
-A relative adoption can often be completed directly through the Ontario Family Court without the involvement of either a private adoption practitioner or a Children’s Aid Society.
-To obtain an adoption order, the close family member can apply to the court.
-A relative adoption can be completed directly through the court, and the applicant does not require an adoption licensee (licensed adoption agency or licensed individual) to assist with the process.
+Often, you can complete a relative adoption directly through the Ontario Family Court without involving a private adoption practitioner or a Children’s Aid Society.
+A close family member can apply to the court for an adoption order.
+You can complete a relative adoption directly through the court without needing an adoption licensee (licensed adoption agency or individual) to assist.

 A Step-Parent Adoption is a process under the Child and Family Services Actthat enables the spouse of the child’s parent to bring an adoption application through either the Ontario Court of Justice or the Family Court of the Superior Court of Justice for an order for adoption.
 The Application can be brought individually or jointly with the child’s parent.
 Based on the Human Rights Code, “spouse” includes married partners and partners living in a conjugal relationship whether of the same-sex or opposite sex.